Amayas1/md5sumsum/README.md

 That's why we have here an automated test suite (thanks to [Travis CI](http://travis-ci.com)) that measures the speed of execution of submitted PRs!

+Please execute the project with start shell script : startInitEnv.sh, you need to install anaconda3 before run this script.